Vinaya Piṭaka

-The Vinaya Piṭaka (English: Basket of Discipline) is the first of the three divisions of the Tripiṭaka, the definitive canonical collection of scripture of Theravada Buddhism.
+The Vinaya Piṭaka (English: Basket of Discipline) is the first of the three divisions of the Pali Tripitaka, the definitive canonical collection of scripture of Theravada Buddhism.
 The other two parts of the Tripiṭaka are the Sutta Piṭaka and the Abhidhamma Piṭaka.
 Its primary subject matter is the monastic rules of conduct for monks and nuns of the Sangha.

 Origins

 According to tradition, the Tripiṭaka was compiled at the First Council shortly after the Buddha's death.
 The Vinaya Piṭaka is said to have been recited by Upāli, with little later addition.
 Most of the different versions are fairly similar, most scholars consider most of the Vinaya to be fairly early, that is, dating from before the separation of schools.